Josh-Lawson/cosc349-assignment2/README.md

 Please note that creating an account will only grant you with the basic user level privilege and access to the user interface.
 Please use the pre loaded admin credentials to access the admin interface.

+### (Optional) Use Elastic IP (EIP)

+In your AWS account, you can create an EIP and assign it to ther user interface EC2.
+This way even if the IP address of the EC2 changes, the users can still access the application with the same IP address.

+1. Navigate to the EC2 dashboard
+2. Allocate a new EIP
+    - Click "Elastic IPs" under "Network and Security"
+    - Click "AllocateElastic IP address"
+3. Associate EIP with User Interface EC2
+    - Select IP and click "Actions"
+    - Choose "Associate Elastic IP address"
+    - Choose the User Interface EC2 from the instance dropdown
+    - Clicke "Associate"
+4. Users will now be able to access the application with the new Elastic IP